-NIBIO (Hanna Silvennoinen) coordinates the Peatland Management Network is co-coordinated by Simon Weldon (NIBIO) in collaboration with Dr Fahmuddin Agus from Indonesia (BRIN).
+Within the GRA-CRG the Peatland Management Network is co-coordinated by Simon Weldon (NIBIO) in collaboration with Dr Fahmuddin Agus from Indonesia (BRIN).
 The peatland group involves a range of members from countries representing both boreal and tropical peatland.
-With this initiative, the network has been making a joint effort for raising awareness about peatlands towards policymakers in participant countries and organized scientific sessions on peatland management at the European Geosciences Union (EGU) conference in 2017 and 2018 (see details here).
+With this initiative, the network has been making a joint effort for raising awareness about peatlands towards policymakers in participant countries and organized scientific sessions on peatland management at the European Geosciences Union (EGU) conference in 2017 and 2018.

 Norway’s contribution to the IRG

-Other international activities relevant to the activities of the Soil Carbon Sequestration Network include recent participation to the Technical Advisory Group (TAG) on Soil Carbon Stock Changes in Grassland Systems set up by the Livestock Environmental Assessment and Performance (LEAP) Partnership of the FAO.
-The report was been published at the end of 2018 and can be found here.
-Another important anticipated activity is the participation to the European Joint Programme Co-fund on Agricultural Soil Management.
+Other international activities relevant to the activities of the Soil Carbon Sequestration Network include participation to the Technical Advisory Group (TAG) on Soil Carbon Stock Changes in Grassland Systems set up by the Livestock Environmental Assessment and Performance (LEAP) Partnership of the FAO.
+And, most recently, participation to the EJP Soil project – European Joint Programme Co-fund on Agricultural Soil Management.
 The Norwegian participation is coordinated by NIBIO (Daniel Rasse), with key tasks of method harmonization for soil C monitoring across Europe and participation to eight internal projects where climate smart soil management is a central issue.

 Through the GRA-IRG and other international efforts, Norway helps develop and implement methods for monitoring, reporting and verifying gains in soil carbon under improved agricultural management practices.
 This activity is highly needed as Norway evaluates which management practices to prioritize (e.g. cover crops, biochar) and the need for a national inventory of the carbon content of agricultural soils.